go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * it can include binary data (payload) and ether.
 * if the target account contains code, that code is executed and the payload is provided as input data.
 * if the target account is not set (e.g., the transaction does not have a recipient or the recipient is set to `null`), the transaction creates a new contract.
-* the adddres of a contract is not the zero address, but an address derived from the sender and its nonce.
+* the address of a contract is not the zero address, but an address derived from the sender and its nonce.
 * the output data of this execution is stored as the code contract, i.e., to create a contract, you don't send the actual code of the contract, but instead a code that returns the code when executed.

 <br>